 Regular compliance liaison conferences are also held with Group companies in Japan.
 Group companies in other countries have also established compliance committees, appointed compliance advocates, or set up other compliance systems suited to the circumstances in their region and company.
+Compliance activities are sets forth shared values and behavioral standards for the entire Toyoda Gosei Group.
+Group companies in Japan and other countries then formulate and implement their own behavioral guidelines based on the Charter.
+Toyoda Gosei Co., Ltd. has also established the Toyoda Gosei Guidelines for Business Ethics, which it expects every employee to follow, and has worked to familiarize all employees with these guidelines.

-Compliance activities are carried out globally in coordination with Toyoda Gosei Co., Ltd.
+carried out globally in coordination with Toyoda Gosei Co., Ltd.